arend-lang/site/src/documentation/libraries.md

 * Language version can be specified by writing `langVersion: VERSION`, where `VERSION` is either a specific version of the language or a range, which is written as either `>= VERSION`, `<= VERSION`, or `>= VERSION_1, <= VERSION_2`.

-* Directories with library's source and binary files.
-It can be specified by writing `sourcesDir: PATH` and `binariesDir: PATH` for sources and binaries respectively, where `PATH` is either a path relative to the library's root directory or an absolute path.
+* Directories with library's source, test, and binary files.
+It can be specified by writing `sourcesDir: PATH`, `testsDir: PATH`, and `binariesDir: PATH` for sources, tests, and binaries respectively, where `PATH` is either a path relative to the library's root directory or an absolute path.

 * The list of names of libraries this library depends on.
 The list of library's dependencies can be specified by writing